alvarolongueira/user-service/README.md

 It has been used testcontainers so there is no need of real connections to test it.

 Also, there are some basic unit tests in module `application`(*For more information see )

-## Where: Things of interest

-### Kafka UI
-Docker compose provides an UI to monitor kafka http://localhost:9081/

-### Postman
-There is a folder `postman` with a collection postman that can be used to call all the `health` endpoints and `user crud` endpoints

 ### Jacoco Reports
 Jacoco reports are generated inside the module `report`